UK-MAC/TeaLeaf_ref/README.md

 After the solver reaches convergence, calculate ||b-Ax|| to make sure the solver has actually converged.
 The default for this option is off.

-`tl_preconditioner_on`
+`tl_preconditioner_type`

 This keyword invokes the pre-conditioner.
-The only pre-conditioner available is a diagonal scaling.
-This is a simple precoditioner and may not accelerate the time to solution or reduce the iteration count.
-By default, no pre-conditioner is used.
+Options are:

+* `none` - No preconditioner.
+* `jac_diag` - Diagonal Jacobi preconditioner.
+Typically reduces condition number by around 5% but may not reduce time to solution
+* `jac_block` - Block Jacobi preconditioner (with a currently hardcoded block size of 4).
+Typically reduces the condition number by around 50% but may not reduce time to solution

 `tl_use_jacobi`